jmofyi/pastorjeremiah/_posts/2019-06-03-what-are-you-doing.md

 Because this list covers such an extensive list, I won’t add any more reasons to it, but I would like to expound on each of the reasons that he mentioned.
 We’ll begin with the second one on his list “Lack of a well-defined purpose in life”.

-I have noticed that many non-christian books, public speakers, financial advisers, and other influential successful have pulled ahead in life through biblical principles.
+I have noticed that many non-christian books, public speakers, financial advisers, and other influential people have pulled ahead in life through biblical principles.
 Some of these people had no idea that the principles they lived by were based in God’s word.

-A sad fact, is that on the other side of the spectrum, there are plenty of God loving christians that are ignoring the same principles that have made unbelievers successful.
+A sad fact is that on the other side of the spectrum, there are plenty of God loving christians that are ignoring the same principles that have made unbelievers successful.

-Principles don’t care who puts them to work… the just work.
+Principles don’t care who puts them to work… they just work.

 This first reason deals with the principle of having a definite purpose.
 As Christians we get saved by faith in Jesus, we are to live by faith, walk by faith, and fight the good fight of faith.
 The only way to please God is through faith!
 Faith only works when it is directed in a specific area or direction.

-Nobody accidently believed in Jesus and got saved.
+Nobody accidentally believed in Jesus and got saved.
 Nobody just happened to get healed by faith.
 Everything that comes by faith happens because it was on purpose.

 James 1:5 If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.
 6 But let him ask in faith, with no doubting, **for he who doubts is like a wave of the sea driven and tossed by the wind**.